Lagos Depot

 CRETE -- 833 -- Outraged at the destruction of the Battlecruiser Kefalonia and damage to Freeport 9, the Elders have summoned General Galvez to answer for his failure to anticipate the scale of the attack.
 The Home Fleet is now being reorganized under new command, with the Battleship Delos providing immediate cover while the Battlecruiser Vis and squadrons from Rheinland are urgently pulled back from their present campaigns.
 Elder Garcia commended the Freeport’s defenders for their tenacity, congratulating them on throwing back the Outcast invaders.
 “We held our ground, at a cost,” she noted.
 “The Outcast feel they have struck a blow, but the wreckage shows they’ve paid a severe cost in blood they cannot well replace.
 When they return, we shall be ready.”

-[832 AS] A Different Kind of Heat
+[832 AS] A different kind of Houston heat

 [832 AS] Breaking the Stalemate

-PETRA -- 832 AS -- Grinding stalemates against the Hessians in Omega-5 and Omega-48 have gone on for decades, with tens of thousands having met their end in these systems.
+PETRA -- 832 AS -- Grinding stalemates against the Hessians in Omega-5 and Omega-47 have gone on for decades, with tens of thousands having met their end in these systems.
 High Elder Montoya once pioneered the Road to Rheinland strategy to break this impasse.
 He envisioned an assault through the Sigmas into Rheinland, crippling the Hessian back lines in Dresden.
 While the High Elder has since passed, today we have the power to once again put his bold plan into action.
 Our scouts aboard the Battlecruiser Penitence report that the Rheinland Military and Hessians have severely bloodied one another in a massive clashes within Dresden.
 Both are weakened and preoccupied; all we must do is administer the fatal blow.
 The Elders have directed our forces to assemble at Petra and prepare to break through Frankfurt into Dresden.
 Be wary of the Bundschuh, who have harassed our raiders and resupply freighters in the area.
 They will likely try to stop us, and are to be shot on sight.

-[832 AS] Counting Doses
+[832 AS] Counting doses

 ROCHESTER -- 832 AS -- The catastrophic crash of the Cardamine market has been tough for all the associates involved in the chain of its distribution, and the substantial drop-off in the quantity of it available for use and resale has caused a new problem in this series of bad episodes.
 The Rogues and Hackers, former partners in feeding the needs of the underworld are now at each other's throats, unable to meet demands for the drug both by their own and by customers, it seems as if stealing it from each other at gunpoint is the new business model.

-[832 AS] Core on Our Doorsteps!
+[832 AS] Core invade Omicron Kappa

 [832 AS] The Outcast Menace Returns